Billion-Dollar Unicorns: TransferWise Turns Profitable

 TransferWise's Offerings

 London-based TransferWise was founded in 2010 by Taavet Hinrikus and Kristo Käärmann.
 The two friends were from Estonia and worked in the UK.
-They had experienced first hand the problems in transferring money across countries and knew of the exorbitant fees charged by banks to convert funds from one currency to another.
-At that time Kristo was earning in GBPs, but needed to make some mortgage payments in Euros.
+They had experienced first-hand the problems in transferring money across countries and knew of the exorbitant fees charged by banks to convert funds from one currency to another.
+At that time Kristo was earning in GBPs but needed to make some mortgage payments in Euros.
 Each time he converted his money, he lost money.
 To help him out, Taavet put Euros into Kristo's Estonian account and got GBPs from him in return.
 They thus realized the need to create a currency exchange service that could offer a cheaper alternative to others.

 TransferWise came up with a simpler way to make international money transfers.
 It's built around peer-to-peer technology that ensures the mid-market exchange rate seen on Google or XE.com.
 Instead of getting money to flow out from one country to the other, it uses its bank accounts in multiple countries to process the transactions.
 For instance, if a consumer wanted to send USDs to a UK-based GBP account, TransferWise would transfer the USDs from the customer's US bank account to TransferWise's USD bank account, convert it at the mid exchange rate provided by Reuters.com and pay out the resulting amount from its local UK account to the recipient's UK account.